usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

   - The variable `TELNET_SERVER` in `Next_Generation_Node_B/full_install.sh` must be set to `true` prior to gNodeB installation.
   - To start each component in its own terminal instance, use `./run_handover_scenario.sh show`.
   - The optional `--num-ues` and `--num-dus` arguments configure the handover scenario.
 The RF Simulator supports only one UE.
-When using a ZeroMQ broker, the numbers of UEs and cells are automatically set to match the broker configuration (e.g., `./run_handover_scenario.sh --num-ues 3 --num-dus 3`).
+When using the ZeroMQ channel emulator, the numbers of UEs and cells are automatically set to match its configuration (e.g., `./run_handover_scenario.sh --num-ues 3 --num-dus 3`).
   - The command `ci trigger_f1_ho 1` will trigger a handover for UE 1 from its current DU to the next DU in a round robin manner.

 <details>